ministryofjustice/delius-releases/README.md

 To trigger the pipeline:
 1. Unilink build Delius and verify it in their system test environments
-2. Unilink release Delius by uploading and tagging the release note in this repository
+2. Unilink release Delius by [uploading the release note](https://github.com/ministryofjustice/delius-releases/upload/main/release-notes/SR27) to this repository
+   > Note: the commit message must match the release version

-Then, the pipeline will automatically:
+Then, the pipeline will:

 3. Deploy to the MOJ development environments
-4. Notify environment owners via Slack/email, then wait for approval
+4. Notify test environment owners via Slack/email, then wait for approval
 5. Deploy to the MOJ test environments
 6. Run the Delius functional and performance tests against the release
 7. Deploy to the MOJ pre-production environments